Tory vote security concerns ‘highlight cyber risk to democratic process’ - NewsBreak

 However the next prime minister – either Liz Truss or Rishi Sunak – will not enter No 10 as the result of a general election but instead the Tory contest, with members allowed to vote online.

-I don't think there's been the same amount of focus on it in this country compared to the US
+I don't think there's been the same amount of focus on it in this country compared to the USJamie MacColl, Royal United Services Institute

 The NCSC is not thought to have responded to a specific threat to the Tory contest and Jamie MacColl, a research fellow in the cyber team at the Royal United Services Institute, said it was unlikely Russia would try to directly interfere with the leadership race.